GM is the first manufacturer to completely ditch traditional engines

 GM isn’t talking about what its new battery-electric vehicles will be but they are generally expected to be utility vehicles, reflecting the rapid market shift from passenger cars to light trucks.

-The largest of the Detroit automakers also is working on a medium-duty truck that would use a new hydrogen fuel-cell system.
-It’s dubbed SURUS, short for Silent Utility Rover Universal Superstructure, and GM describes it as a “fuel-cell-powered, four-wheel steer concept vehicle on a heavy-duty truck frame that’s driven by two electric motors.”
+GM describes Surus as a “fuel-cell-powered, four-wheel steer concept vehicle on a heavy-duty truck frame that’s driven by two electric motors.”
 It could be used for delivery trucks, for example, or ambulances.